AbhishiktaMondal/Raj_Shamani_Podcast_Analysis/README.md

-# Raj_Shamani_Podcast_Analysis
-An end-to-end SQL &amp; Power BI project analyzing Raj Shamani's podcast (2020–2026), featuring audience engagement analysis, guest performance, interactive dashboards, and business insights.
+# Raj Shamani Podcast Analytics
+📌 Overview
+This project analyzes the performance of Raj Shamani's "Figuring Out" podcast using PostgreSQL and Power BI.The objective is to transform raw podcast data into actionable business insights by analyzing audience engagement, guest performance, publishing trends, and content categories.This project demonstrates an end-to-end data analytics workflow—from data preparation and SQL analysis to interactive dashboards and business recommendations.